Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 A reserve account is typically a type of reserve savings account or a money market account.
 It holds funds separate from your regular operating income and expenses.
 While you could theoretically use a checking reserve account, a savings or money market account is often preferred because it can earn interest over time.

-For landlords, using a specific reserve bank account dedicated solely to reserves is highly recommended for clarity and tracking.
+For landlords, using a dedicated reserve bank account is highly recommended for clarity and tracking purposes.
+Mixing these funds with a personal bank or a business account is strongly discouraged for clarity and legal protection.
 This is distinct from concepts like an HOA reserve account, which is managed by a homeowners association, or an inventory reserve account, used in retail.

 What is a reserve account used for?